 Do Americans need Visas to explore Portuguese tourism?

-American tourists do not need a visa for stays up to 90 days in Portugal.
-Exploring Lisbon, Porto, and Portugal tourism places is easy.
+According to the Portugal Visa Entry Requirements, American tourists do not need a visa for stays up to 90 days in Portugal.
+Exploring Lisbon, Porto, and other tourist places in Portugal is easy.
 Ensure your passport is valid for your trip.
 Portugal welcomes visitors from the U.S. without visa requirements.

 Are Portuguese residents welcoming?